 C. OPTIONAL: If there is no single most critical step in the filmed portion of the protocol, do not answer this question.
 What is the best way to perform the required technique for the most critical step in the protocol?

-: () [1].
+Xue Manz: (2.6) For a successful endothelial isolation, it is recommended to first add the medium and then scrape the cells.
+If you do this the other way, you most likely have less success.[1].

+(6.1) Besides, for a successful thrombosis experiment for the analysis of platelet adhesion and fibrin deposition, it is necessary to recalcify the blood as the blood needs calcium to form a thrombus.

 D. OPTIONAL: If there are no hazardous reagents or instruments in the filmed portion of the protocol, do not answer this question.
 Which of the reagents or instruments are uniquely hazardous?
 What precautions should viewers take that they might not normally know to take?

-: () [1].
+Xue Manz: (4;6.1) Blood can contain viruses and other infectious agents.
+It is therefore highly recommended to use gloves and follow the general safety guidelines for the work with human material.
+[1].

 Results